citrineos/citrineos.github.io/docs/getting-started/running-citrineos.md

     pnpm citrine --local --ocpi

-Once running, quickly verify the connection to the server by using `wscat` to send an `BootNotification`:
+Once running, quickly verify the connection to the server by using `wscat` to send an `BootNotification` by doing the
+following:

+Connect to the server:

-    wscat -c ws://localhost:8081/{STATION_ID} -s ocpp2.0.1 -x '[
+    wscat -c ws://localhost:8081/{STATION_ID} -s ocpp2.0.1

-      2,
+Enter the following `BootNotification`:

+    [2, "15106be4-57ca-11ee-8c99-0242ac120003", "BootNotification", {"reason": "PowerUp", "chargingStation": {"model": "SingleSocketCharger", "vendorName": "VendorX"}}]

+You should receive a response indicating the boot was accepted, which confirms the app is working:

+    [
+        3,
         "15106be4-57ca-11ee-8c99-0242ac120003",
-      "BootNotification",
         {
-        "reason": "PowerUp",
-        "chargingStation": {
-          "model": "SingleSocketCharger",
-          "vendorName": "VendorX"
+            "currentTime": "2023-10-18T12:00:00.000Z",
+            "interval": 60,
+            "status": "Accepted"
         }
-      }
-    ]'
+    ]

 ## Services